Italian Citizenship by Marriage – Jure Matrimonio (JM)

-How long to wait?
+How long to wait before applying?
 You may apply for citizenship by marriage after you have been married to your spouse for three (3) years if living outside of Italy, or two (2) years if living inside Italy.
 That time is halved if you and your partner have minor children together, to 18 months and 1 year respectively.
 The waiting period starts from the date of your marriage, not the date of recognition of citizenship for your spouse.
 So if you and your spouse have been married for 5 years and they just received recognition, you may apply for citizenship immediately provided you meet the other requirements.

 Your spouse must be a recognized Italian citizen with your marriage registered in his or her comune in order to start the process.